-- the work of the internal auditor; - the work of the external auditors; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors; - correspondence from ESFA e.g. FNtl/Ntl and 'minded to' letters.

-The accounting officer has a plan to address weaknesses and ensure continuous improvement of the system that is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Resources and Audit committee and a plan to address weaknesses and ensure continuous improvement of the system that is in place.

-Approved by order of the members of the Board of Trustees on 8 December 2021 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 8 December 2022 and signed on their behalf by: